 - In episode 8, the Ooarai girls' team gets a bit too excited chasing down a Pravda tank during the match.
 They are then led into a town, and are completely surrounded by other Pravda tanks.
 Miho, the Oorai's tank captain, has them retreat into a large church, where they are then asked by a Pravda representative to surrender the match to them.

 - In the final battle, they fall victim to this again: when they enter a city, they spy a lone enemy tank.
 They chase it to gun it down before the rest of the enemy team gets there... only to be ambushed by a freaking Maus!
 The retreat order is sounded pretty quickly after that.

 - Early in Attack on Titan, Hannes declares his intentions to fight and defeat a Titan to save Eren & Mikasa.
 He charges ahead, gets one solid look at the Titan, immediately grabs Eren & Mikasa, and runs away with them instead.

 - In OVA 1.1 of Shinryaku!
 Ika Musume, Eiko and Squid Girl are playing an RPG game.
 In one scene, they are rushing towards a bunch of Mooks and mowing them down.
 In the very next scene, they're running away from some giant monsters chasing them.

-- During The Orange Island Saga on Anime/Pokemon Jesse's Lickitung chases after a pair of Nidoran and chases them into a cave.
-Two seconds later it's running out in terror as they come back out with Nidoking.
+- During The Orange Island Saga on Pokémon, Jesse's Lickitung chases after a pair of Nidoran and chases them into a cave.
+Two seconds later, it's running out in terror as they come back out with Nidoking.